Bob Jones University: Accreditation and rankings

 Bob Jones Sr. was leery of academic accreditation almost from the founding of the college, and by the early 1930s, he had publicly stated his opposition to holding regional accreditation.
 Jones and the college were criticized for this stance, and academic recognition, as well as student and faculty recruitment, were hindered.

 In 1944, Jones wrote to John Walvoord of Dallas Theological Seminary that while the university had "no objection to educational work highly standardized….
 We, however, cannot conscientiously let some group of educational experts or some committee of experts who may have a behavioristic or atheistic slant on education control or even influence the administrative policies of our college."
 Five years later, Jones reflected that "it cost us something to stay out of an association, but we stayed out.
 We have lived up to our convictions."
-In any case, lack of accreditation seems to have made little difference during the post-war period, when the university more than doubled in size.

 Because graduates did not benefit from accredited degrees, the faculty felt an increased responsibility to prepare their students.
 Early in the history of the college, there had been some hesitancy on the part of other institutions to accept BJU credits at face value, but by the 1960s, BJU alumni were being accepted by most of the major graduate and professional schools in the United States.
-Undoubtedly helpful was that some of the university's strongest programs were in the areas of music, speech, and art, disciplines in which ability could be measured by audition or portfolio rather than through paper qualifications.

-Nevertheless, by the early 2000s, the university quietly reexamined its position on accreditation as degree mills proliferated, and some government agencies, such as local police departments, began excluding BJU graduates because the university did not appear on appropriate federal lists.
 In 2004, the university began the process of joining the Transnational Association of Christian Colleges and Schools.
 Candidate status—effectively, accreditation—was obtained in April 2005, and full membership in the Association was conferred in November 2006.
 In December 2011, BJU announced its intention to apply for regional accreditation with the Southern Association of Colleges and Schools (SACSCOC), and it received that accreditation in 2017.